List of first-class cricket records: Best figures in a match

 The most wickets ever taken in a first-class match is nineteen, by Jim Laker for England against Australia at Old Trafford, Manchester in 1956, in the fourth Test match of that year's Ashes series.
 His figures were nine for 37 in Australia's first innings, and ten for 53 in their second.

 Laker's feat has never been paralleled in first-class cricket.
 Eighteen wickets in a match was achieved by William Lillywhite for eleven Players against sixteen Gentlemen at Lord's in 1837, and by Henry Arkwright for MCC against Kent in a 12-a-side match at Canterbury in 1861, but seventeen is the most otherwise recorded in an eleven-a-side match.
 Apart from Laker's, there have only been two instances of seventeen wickets in a match since World War II, by John Davison for Canada against United States of America in an ICC Intercontinental Cup match in 2004, and Kyle Abbott for Hampshire against Somerset in the First Division of the County Championship in 2019.

 Five wickets in an innings

 Individual bowlers take great credit if they can capture five or more wickets in an innings.
-The earliest known instance of this was by William Bullen, who bowled five batters out when playing for All-England v Hampshire at Sevenoaks Vine in 1774.
+The earliest known instance of this was by William Bullen, who bowled five batters out when playing for England v Hampshire at Sevenoaks Vine in 1774.
 Scorecards were still uncommon at the time and bowling analyses were incomplete; bowlers were only credited with "bowled" victims, catches being awarded to the fielder only.